 “The Queen’s title in the Commonwealth of Australia was changed, firstly by the Royal Style and Titles Act 1953 (Cth), and again by the Royal Style and Titles Act 1973 (Cth).
 Following those changes, Her Majesty’s title was Elizabeth II, by the Grace of God Queen of Australia and her other Realms and Territories, Head of the Commonwealth.
 For some, that left room for argument about Her Majesty’s title in the States, what power the British monarch could exercise in and in relation to those States, and whether the relationship of Australian States to the Crown was truly independent of the relationship of the Commonwealth to the Crown: see for instance Commonwealth v Queensland HCA 43; (1975) 134 CLR 298 (the ‘Queen of Queensland Case’).
 The Australia Act 1986 (UK) repealed the Imperial Colonial Laws Validity Act 1865.
 Thereafter there were no residual powers or responsibilities of the United Kingdom in relation to Australian States.
 Generally, the provisions of the Australia Act (UK) left a discrete Australian monarchy.

-James Bowes believes that Queensland has a special status in comparison to the other States, due to the Entrenched Provisions in section 53 of the Constitution Act 1867 (Qld).
-22
+James Bowes believes that the people of Queensland have a special status in comparison to the other States, due to the Entrenched Provisions in section 53 of the Constitution Act 1867 (Qld).

-Secondly, it would also be a denial that Queenslanders are Australian citizens, as the High Court has ruled that allegiance owed by Australian citizens is to the Queen of Australia in Pochi v Minister for Immigration & Ethnic Affairs (Macphee) (1982) 151 CLR 101 at 109 24 and Nolan v Minister for Immigration and Ethnic Affairs (1988) 165 CLR 178 at 186, 25 a ratio upheld by the Supreme Court of Queensland in Cameron v Peter D Beattie in his capacity as Premier & Ors QSC 115: 26
+Such a position would also be a denial that Queenslanders are Australian citizens, as the High Court has ruled that allegiance owed by Australian citizens is to the Queen of Australia in Pochi v Minister for Immigration & Ethnic Affairs (Macphee) (1982) 151 CLR 101 at 109 and Nolan v Minister for Immigration and Ethnic Affairs (1988) 165 CLR 178 at 186, a ratio upheld by the Supreme Court of Queensland in Cameron v Peter D Beattie in his capacity as Premier & Ors QSC 115:

 “The allegiance which Australians owe to the Queen is owed as subjects of the Queen of Australia: Pochi v Minister for Immigration & Ethnic Affairs (Macphee) (1982) 151 CLR 101 at 109 and Nolan v Minister for Immigration and Ethnic Affairs (1988) 165 CLR 178 at 186.
 By s 83(1)(b) of the Electoral Act 1992 (Qld) only a person who is an Australian citizen may be elected as a member of the Legislative Assembly.
 An Australian citizen owes allegiance to the Queen of Australia.
 Section 4 of the Constitution Act 1867 (Qld) merely provides for an Australian citizen elected as a member of the Legislative Assembly to swear an oath of allegiance to the Queen of Australia to whom that citizen already owes allegiance.”